venturers/venturers.github.io/index.md

 ![](images/searchpage1.PNG)

-You can see the details of each event, including the date, time, and the number of people that have signed up to go to the event.
+You can see the details of each event, including the date, time, and the number of people that have signed up for the event.

 ![](images/searchpage2.PNG)